Yuuma-Yamamoto/yuumayamamoto.github.io/projects/manoaFixed.md

 type: project
 image: images/f.png
 title: Manoa Fixed
-permalink: projects/UROV
+permalink: projects/MF
 # All dates must be YYYY-MM-DD format!
-date: 2017-07-01
+date: 2019-12-15
 labels:
+  - Software
-  - Robotics
+  - Web design

-summary: UROV is short for Underwater Remotely Operated Vehicle
+summary: Manoa fixed is an online tool used to report issues that are observed at the University of Hawaii at Manoa.
 ---

 <div class="ui medium rounded images">